-- Students will be able to get educational and professional references. - Students can receive a \$50 voucher from the Gavilan Bookstore for their service. - Students also receive a certificate at the end of the semester signed by the College President for volunteering their time. - Some students have shared the responsibility month by month.
+- Students will be able to get educational and professional references. - Students can receive a \$50 voucher from the Gavilan Bookstore for their service. - ✓ If recruitment on your first attempt at making the announcement fails, contact Marina Lares at (408) 848-4788. - Students also receive a certificate at the end of the semester signed by the College President for volunteering their time. - Some students have shared the responsibility month by month.

-Volunteer note-takers should contact Marina Lares via email at mlares@gavilan.edu or phone at 408-848-4891.
+Volunteer note-takers should contact Marina Lares via email at mlares@gavilan.edu or phone at 408-848-4788.
 If you have difficulty getting a volunteer, please contact Marina immediately, and the AEC will find a note-taker outside of your class that will need to be given permission to attend your lectures as a guest.